greentea190/CCDC/README.md

 # Overview
-This repository serves as a resource for scripts to use for the Collegiate Cyber Defense Competition (CCDC).
+This repository serves as a resource for the Collegiate Cyber Defense Competition (CCDC).
-This repository consists of several directories that contain information for configuring several services and operating systems.
+This repository consists of several directories that contain scripts for configuring several services and operating systems.

 For more information about the **Collegiate Cyber Defense Competition (CCDC)** view the **National Collegiate Cyber Defense Competition** website: https://www.nationalccdc.org/